+This prophecy was fulfilled.
 After the return from captivity in Babylon the Rechabites are mentioned (1 Ch 2:55) as taking the profession of Scribes, an occupation almost exclusively that of the Levites.
 A tradition exists that the Rechabites married Levites, and their children ministered in the temple.

 Eusebius quotes Hegesippus as mentioning a Rechabite priest protesting the martydom in the temple, of James the Just, half-brother of Jesus.
 So Hegesippus reveals the existence of the Rechabites as being involved in the temple right up to the time of it’s destruction by the Romans.
 This fulfills the prophecy of Jeremiah 35:19.

 Bejamin of Tudela, who lived in the 12th Century speaks of 100,000 Rechabites living in Pumbeditha, Babylonia, a major center of Talmud scholarship in the late 3rd century, abstaining from wine and meat and says that their Chief, Solomon han Nasi, was a descendent of David.